ZephyrLabs/esp32watch/.pio/libdeps/ttgo-lora32-v1/TFT_eSPI/README.md

 The library supports some TFT displays designed for the Raspberry Pi (RPi) that are based on a ILI9486 or ST7796 driver chip with a 480 x 320 pixel screen.
 The ILI9486 RPi display must be of the Waveshare design and use a 16 bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips.
 Note that due to design variations between these displays not all RPi displays will work with this library, so purchasing a RPi display of these types solely for use with this library is not recommended.

-The "good" RPi displays are the [MHS-4.0 inch Display-B type ST7796](http://www.lcdwiki.com/MHS-4.0inch_Display-B) and [Waveshare 3.5 inch ILI9486 Type C](https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(C)) displays are supported and provides good performance.
-These have a dedicated controller and can be clocked at up to 80MHz with the ESP32 (55MHz with STM32 and 40MHz with ESP8266).
+A "good" RPi display is the [MHS-4.0 inch Display-B type ST7796](http://www.lcdwiki.com/MHS-4.0inch_Display-B) which provides good performance.
+This has a dedicated controller and can be clocked at up to 80MHz with the ESP32 (55MHz with STM32 and 40MHz with ESP8266).
+The [MHS-3.5 inch RPi ILI9486](http://www.lcdwiki.com/MHS-3.5inch_RPi_Display) based display is also supported.

 Some displays permit the internal TFT screen RAM to be read, some of the examples use this feature.
 The TFT_Screen_Capture example allows full screens to be captured and sent to a PC, this is handy to create program documentation.